How do you feel about using technology to help manage health? Take our survey here.

 What Is Maintenance Therapy?

-Maintenance therapy may be recommended for some patients who have been diagnosed with bladder cancer and have already completed their initial treatment.1 In non-muscle-invasive bladder cancer, the cancer cells are only located in the urothelium, which is the thin layer of cells that line the inside of the bladder.
-The cancer cells have not grown into the muscle of the bladder wall.
+Maintenance therapy may be recommended for some patients who have been diagnosed with bladder cancer and have already completed their initial treatment.
+In non-muscle-invasive bladder cancer, the cancer cells are only located in the urothelium, the thin layer of cells that line the inside of the bladder.
+The cancer cells have not grown into the muscle of the bladder wall.1

-Healthcare providers may advise patients who have certain types of non-muscle invasive bladder cancer to have maintenance therapy to attempt to keep the bladder cancer cells from growing back after treatment, which is called recurrence.
-Maintenance therapy may be recommended for patients who have a type of bladder cancer that is linked to a higher risk of recurrence.
+Healthcare providers may advise people who have certain types of non-muscle invasive bladder cancer to receive maintenance therapy to attempt to keep the bladder cancer cells from growing back after treatment, which is called recurrence.
+Maintenance therapy may be recommended if you have a type of bladder cancer that is linked to a higher risk of recurrence.1

 Bladder cancer recurrence